The Wedding Party (1969 film): Production

 The film was made in 1963.
-It was bankrolled by Stanley Borden, owner of American Films and De Palma's mentor and employer, who allowed De Palma to produce the film on company time.
+It was bankrolled by Stanley Borden, owner of American Films and Brian De Palma's mentor and employer, who allowed De Palma to produce the film on company time.

 Release

 The on-screen copyright year is 1966.
-However, owing to a legal dispute between De Palma and Borden over the rights to the film (Borden thought it was not ready for release, and De Palma insisted on final cut), the film was not released until 1969, after one of its supporting players, Robert De Niro, had begun to draw notice for his work in off-Broadway theatre and De Palma's 1968 release Greetings.
+However, owing to a legal dispute between De Palma and Borden over the rights to the film because Borden thought it was not ready for release, and De Palma insisted on final cut, the film was not released until 1969, after one of its supporting players, Robert De Niro, had begun to draw notice for his work in off-Broadway theatre and De Palma's 1968 release Greetings.

-Leach went on to a successful career as a Tony Award-winning theatre director, while De Palma continued as a well-known film director.
+Wilford Leach went on to a successful career as a Tony Award-winning theatre director, while De Palma continued as a well-known film director.

-Home media

-The Wedding Party was released on DVD from Troma Entertainment, and on Blu-ray by Arrow Films on December 11, 2018, as part of the De Niro and De Palma: The Early Films collection.
-The set also includes the films Greetings (1968) and Hi, Mom!
-(1970), which are both directed by De Palma and star De Niro.
+Troma Entertainment later acquired the film's home video rights, heavily exploiting the on-screen appearance of De Niro in its promotional artwork, even though he only had a supporting role.
+Arrow Video released the film on Blu-ray Disc on December 11, 2018 as part of a collection titled De Niro & De Palma The Early Films, which also included Greetings and Hi, Mom!